 In ministry and catechesis with jovenes, several important themes need to be emphasized: the formation of conscience, education for love, vocational discernment, Christian involvement in society, missionary responsibility in the world, the relationship between faith and reason, the existence and meaning of God, the problem of evil, the Church, the objective moral order in relation to personal subjectivity, the relationship between man and woman, and the social doctrine of the Church, paying particular attention to cultural roots and traditions that strengthen our identity in Jesus Christ.

 In 2006, at the University of Notre Dame, the First National Encounter for Hispanic Youth and Young Adult Ministry (Primer Encuentro Nacional de Pastoral Juvenil Hispana-PENPHJ) began.
-This event, from June 8-11, highlighted the necessity to edify and support the efforts of our ministries, organizations and leadership initiatives that are offered for our Latino young people.
-Through this Encuentro process, this dialogue concretely identified the needs, aspiration and pastoral commitments of our adolesents and jovenes.
-The mission, vision and principles of Pastoral Juvenil Hispana were laid out and identified in the quality pastoral practices that were effective at the parish, diocesan and national levels.
-The Conclusiones document highlights the continued need for support of young people in their parishes, diocese, apostolic movements, regional and national level.
+This event, from June 8-11, highlighted the necessity to edify and support the efforts of our ministries, organizations, and leadership initiatives that are offered for our Latino young people.
+Through this Encuentro process, this dialogue concretely identified the needs, aspiration, and pastoral commitments of our adolescents and jovenes.
+The mission, vision, and principles of Pastoral Juvenil Hispana were laid out and identified in the quality pastoral practices that were effective at the parish, diocesan and national levels.
+The Conclusiones document highlights the continued need for support of young people in their parishes, diocese, apostolic movements, regional and national levels.

 Tú que saliste al encuentro